ideapark/career/doc/misc/yaml/spec.md

 XML/YAML mappings.
 This generally requires that a subset of each language be used.
 For more information on using both XML and YAML, please visit http://yaml.org/xml.

+### Terminology

+This specification uses key words based on RFC2119 to indicate requirement level.
+In particular, the following words are used to describe the actions of a YAML processor:

+May     The word may, or the adjective optional, mean that conforming YAML
+        processors are permitted to, but need not behave as described.

+Should  The word should, or the adjective recommended, mean that there could be
+        reasons for a YAML processor to deviate from the behavior described, but that such deviation could hurt interoperability and should therefore be advertised with appropriate notice

+Must    The word must, or the term required or shall, mean that the behavior
+        described is an absolute requirement of the specification.

+The rest of this document is arranged as follows.
+Chapter 2 provides a short preview of the main YAML features.
+Chapter 3 describes the YAML information model, and the processes for converting from and to this model and the YAML text format.
+The bulk of the document, chapters 4 through 9, formally define this text format.
+Finally, chapter 10 recommends basic YAML schemas.